 1. Vitamin D deficiency.

 A good doctor will order bloodwork to see if a patient is low on vitamin D before sending him off with a prescription for Prozac because so many of us are lacking adequate amounts of this critical vitamin.
-In fact, according to a 2009 study publishing in the Archives of Internal Medicine, as many as three-quarters of U.S. teens and adults are deficient.
+In fact, according to a

 Last year Canadian researchers performed a systematic review and analysis of 14 studies that revealed a close association between vitamin D levels and depression.
 Researchers found that low levels of vitamin D corresponded to depression and increased risk of depression.